 In the example above you would need to test if Excel considers the contents of cells B1 and E6 to be truly equal.
 This can be tested by typing the following formula into any free Excel cell:

-This formula will evaluate to TRUE if Excel considers the contents of cells B1 and E6 to be truly equal.
-In this case you need to check that you have input your function correctly.
+If Excel considers the contents of cells B1 and E6 to be truly equal, this formula will evaluate to TRUE.
+In this case you need to check that you have input your original Lookup or Match function correctly.

 If the formula evaluates to FALSE, however, this tells you that the cause of your error is that the contents of cells B1 and E6 are not truly equal.